 Confronting the destabilization of security necessitates the existence of clear legal frameworks, which defines outlawed actions and holding perpetrators to account.
 These frameworks should also stipulate the ensuing punishment as well as guarantee follow up procedures, which preserve accountability and apply penalties.
 Yet, because of the weakness of these frameworks, outlawed acts disseminated.
-The frameworks were initially non-existent.
-Later, they were not applied seriously.
-Consequently, outlawed acts spread and destabilized the security situation.

-&lt;sup>108 ICHR, Hawla Halat al-Infilat al-Amny wa Di'f Siyadat al-Qanun fi Arady al-Sultah al-Wataniyyah al-Filastiniyyah, p.
+105 ICHR, Hawla Halat al-Infilat al-Amny wa Di'f Siyadat al-Qanun fi Arady al-Sultah al-Wataniyyah al-Filastiniyyah, p.
 5.

-&lt;sup>109 PLC, The First Period, The Tenth Term, Report of The Committee of Public Oversight and Human Rights on the Security Situation in the Palestinian Territories and the Role of the Authorities in Charge of Internal Security, May 2005; and PLC, The Second Period, The First Term, Report of The Committee on Public Oversight, Human Rights and Public Freedoms on the Unstable Security Situation in the Palestinian Authority-Controlled Territory, June 2006, in Roland Friedrich and Arnold Luethold, Entry-Points to Palestinian Security Sector Reform, pp. 165-183.
+106 PLC, The First Period, The Tenth Term, Report of The Committee of Public Oversight and Human Rights on the Security Situation in the Palestinian Territories and the Role of the Authorities in Charge of Internal Security, May 2005; and PLC, The Second Period, The First Term, Report of The Committee on Public Oversight, Human Rights and Public Freedoms on the Unstable Security Situation in the Palestinian Authority-Controlled Territory, June 2006, in Roland Friedrich and Arnold Luethold, Entry-Points to Palestinian Security Sector Reform, pp. 165-183.

-&lt;sup>110 Saleh al-Naami, Security Destabilization in the [Palestinian] Authority: The Dangers of the Israeli Instrumentalization.
+107 Saleh al-Naami, Security Destabilization in the [Palestinian] Authority: The Dangers of the Israeli Instrumentalization.